chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

   (s,t) of G, (φ(s),φ(t)) is an edge of G'.
 Furthermore, a graph homomorphism is a
   [*graph isomorphism*](https://en.wikipedia.org/wiki/Graph_isomorphism)
-  when its underlying vertice function is bijective.
+  when its underlying vertex function is bijective.

 Given a term, the `term-graph.exe` program can also generate a random, isomorphic term DAG: